Artist Submission

 Mutual Dance Theatre strives for an equitable audition process with minimal financial strain on the applicant.

 Thus, we invite audition materials to be submitted virtually.
-We ask that you send us the two components below in a single email to jeanne@mutualarts.org.
 Please feel free to upload your videos through any platform that is convenient for you (YouTube, Vimeo, etc.).

-While not required due to the costs it may incur, dancers may also attend an in-person class.
+Recommended, but not required, dancers may also attend an in-person class.
 See “Open MDT classes” here and notify jeanne@mutualarts.org prior to your participation.
 Please make sure to choose an “MDT Modern” class that is noted as an open company class and one that lasts 75 minutes long.

 — We regret that we are unable to provide specific feedback to each dancer. —